Holle Baby Formula Reviews and Analysis

 Holle Formula Nutritional Analysis

-Note that the US FDA also publishes minimum infant formula nutritional requirements (see references), but all of the infant formulas we reviewed met these requirements, and they are only relevant for 0-6 months.
-Because the Holle formulas met the FDA minimum requirements, we compared them to the more general USDA daily intake recommendations.
+Note that the US FDA also publishes minimum infant formula nutritional requirements (see references), but all of the infant formulas we reviewed met these published standards, and they are only relevant for 0-6 months.
+Because the Holle formulas appear to meet the FDA minimum requirements (according to our review), we compared them to the more general USDA daily intake recommendations.

 USDA Nutritional Recommendations: